Tumauini: San Matias Parish Church

 The building of the church from light materials by Francisco Nunez O. P. began in 1707 after Tumauini was separated from Cabagan and became a regular parish in 1751.
-The Roman Catholic Church was erected by the Dominican in 1753.
+The Roman Catholic Church was erected by the Dominicans in 1753.
 They were made of bricks and coral stones with a cylindrical bell tower, the only of its kind in the Philippines which was constructed by Fr.
 Domingo Forto in 1793 and completed in 1805, became the capital of Isabela for some time in the 1880s.
-The Church was partly damaged during World War II but was repaired to its original form by the parishioners of Tumauini.
+The Church was partly damaged during World War II, but was repaired to its original form by the parishioners of Tumauini.

-The church's architectural design bears traces of Chinese artistry which may confirm the belief that long before the Spaniards came to the Philippines, the Chinese had settled in the coastal towns of Northern Luzon.
+The church's architectural design bears traces of Chinese artistry, which may confirm the belief that long before the Spaniards came to the Philippines, the Chinese had settled in the coastal towns of Northern Luzon.

 By virtue of Presidential Decree # 260, 11 August 1973, as amended by Executive Order No. 357, 14 January 1974, and No. 1505, 11 June 1978, the Church of Tumauini was declared a National Historic Landmark on February 24, 1989.

 The Tumauini Church is currently on the tentative list for UNESCO World Heritage Sites under the Baroque Churches of the Philippines (Extension).
-A proposal has been suggested by scholars to make a separate UNESCO inclusion for the Old Centre of Tumauini which includes the Tumauini Church.
+A proposal has been suggested by scholars to make a separate UNESCO inclusion for the Old Centre of Tumauini, which includes the Tumauini Church.
 The same would be done for other churches listed in UNESCO's tentative sites, where each town plaza and surrounding heritage buildings would be added.
 No government agency has yet taken action on the proposal.

 Camp Samal

 The historic Camp Samal was the site of the National Jamboree in 1977 and is the home of the Boy Scouts of the Philippines.
 It is located at the eastern outskirts of the Spanish – built town of Tumauini, on a 23.5 ha of the elevated mass of rolling hills 500 feet above sea level.
 It is endowed with natural springs, evergreen grasses, trees, and shrubs.
 It overlooks the Cagayan River, the Pinacanauan River, the town of Tumauini itself, the municipality of Delfin Albano, and the Sierra Mountain ranges.

-Its name was derived from the first syllable of the surnames of the spouses, Ricardo C. Sadornas and Purificacion Malana who donated the camp to the Boy Scouts of the Philippines in 1954.
+Its name was derived from the first syllable of the surnames of the spouses, Ricardo C. Sadornas and Purificacion Malana, who donated the camp to the Boy Scouts of the Philippines in 1954.
 After the holding of the 1977 National Jamboree, the camp was restored under the administration of Mayor Arnold S. Bautista in 2001, who drew out the support of the government and private sectors for its restoration and development.
 It is still the favorite destination of the Boy Scouts and Girl Scouts of the Philippines for their annual district and provincial encampments.
-It hosted the 5th Northeastern Luzon Regional and Ilocos Region Invitational Jamboree of the Boy Scouts of the Philippines held on November 25 – 30, 2004 with a total of 5,281 participants.
+It hosted the 5th Northeastern Luzon Regional and Ilocos Region Invitational Jamboree of the Boy Scouts of the Philippines held on November 25 – 30, 2004, with a total of 5,281 participants.